circonus-labs/libmtev/docs-md/config/listeners.md

    If the value here is `on`, then the socket passes through SSL negotiation before handed to the underlying system driving the specified listener type.

+ * ##### fanout

+   If the value here is `on`, the new events created for accepted connections will be fanned out across threads in the event pool owning the listening socket (usually the default event pool).
+A different pool can be selected by additionally supplying `fanout_pool`.

+ * ##### fanout_pool

+   If `fanout` is `on`, this will select a named pool on which to distribute new connection events.
+The value of this attribute should be the name of an event pool.
+If not pool exists with the specified name, the pool containing the listening event will be used.

+ * ##### accept_thread

+   If `accept_thread` is `on`, a new dedicated thread will be spawned to handle accepting new connections in a blocking fashion.

 ### sslconfig

 The ssl config allow specification of many aspects of how SSL is negotiated with